 • I work hard to be caring and compassionate to BOTH of you.

 • I help you improve the way you respond to your partner in a way that doesn't offend and also doesn't violate your values or convictions.
+See "Turning Fights to Intimacy" in Couples Anger Management for a description of how I do this.

 • I actively try to help your relationship and the provide resources that you need to solve your problems.
 This goes beyond just clarifying your problems.